 - Regardless of where students eat, students should maintain at minimum a six-foot distance from one another.

 - Many students rely on campus dining facilities for most of their meals, so students may face higher risks of disease transmission than the general population who may dine outside their homes occasionally.
-Campus dining facilities should take this higher risk into account in their operations and consider additional measures that go beyond the State restaurant guidance as King County moves through the phases of the Governor's Safe Start plan to slow the spread of COVID-19.
+Campus dining facilities should take this higher risk into account in their operations and consider additional measures that go beyond the State restaurant guidance as King County moves through the phases of the Governor's Healthy Washington plan to slow the spread of COVID-19.

 What should students in HEI housing do?